 Wanted something heavier than the thin-skinned, small aluminum sauce pan from the 70s that we had since it was new.
-For about $15, got a heavy-duty 2 qt model used in restaurants.
-Won’t win a beauty contest, but come on, we’re talking about a sauce pan!
+For about $15, got a heavy-duty, two quart model used in restaurants.
+It won’t win a beauty contest, but come on, we’re talking about a pot!

 Everyone ought have at least one cast iron skillet – for cornbread, or for a great ribeye steak recipe I found.
 The best place to get one (Lodge seems to be the most commonly found brand.) is in your hardware store.
 It will probably be cheaper than anywhere else.

-A few years back, I bought one of those cast aluminum, non-stick surface roasting pans, with handles.
+A few years back, I bought one of those heavy-guage, cast aluminum, non-stick roasting pans, with handles and a V-shaped rack.
 Big enough for a 20-pound turkey.
 When I saw the ad, I couldn’t believe it was only $20!
 But it was.
-It has some small knicks in it, but they’re barely noticeable.
-And, as you probably know, these pans are normally more than $100 anywhere.
+It was a factory-reject with some small knicks, but they’re barely noticeable.
+And, as you probably know, these pans can be more than $100.

-You or your wife or your mother probably know a local Pampered Chef rep. Some of their stuff definitely falls into the one-use tool category and should be avoided unless you’ve got money to burn.
-But there are quite a few items that are high quality, resonably priced, and you can help out an independent business person!
+You or your wife or your mother probably know a local Pampered Chef consultant.
+Some of their products fall into the one-use tool category, and we prefer tools that can do multiple tasks.
+But there are a lot of high-quality gems in their product line that are reasonably priced and last forever.
+And, you’ll be helping support an independent business person.